tarekbinjaman/Assignment-2-Next-Level/readme.md

 - Real-Time Status: Tracks and updates vehicle availability instantly.

 - Duration-Based Costs: Dynamically computes rental prices according to the booking duration.

+# Technology Stack

+- Backend Runtime & Framework: Powered by Node.js with the Express.js 5.x framework for server-side logic and API routing, implemented in TypeScript 5.x.
+Data is persisted using PostgreSQL as the primary production database.

+- Security Implementation: Implements JWT (JSON Web Tokens) to handle user sessions and authentication.
+User passwords are protected using the bcryptjs library for secure hashing.

+- Development Utilities: Utilizes tsx for executing TypeScript code during development, dotenv for managing environment variables, and the pg client library for connecting to PostgreSQL.

+- Hosting Platform: The application is deployed and hosted on the Vercel platform.